Healthy Homes Assessment Ebdentown

 What We Do

-As building inspectors we handle all components that come with specialist house inspects.
-We’re here to ensure that you make the best choice when it comes to buying your next home.
+As building inspectors we handle all elements associated with specialist house inspections.
+We are here to ensure you make the best choice when it comes to purchasing your next property.

-We consider your investment to be a serious one We conduct detailed inspections so you won’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the fun aspects of owning or purchasing your own home.
+We are serious about your investment and conduct detailed examinations to ensure you don’t encounter any unpleasant or costly surprises meaning you can relax and focus on the exciting aspects of buying or owning the home.

-We specialise in a variety of services to ensure you are fully aware of the state of any property you may be contemplating buying or selling as well as additional services.
+We offer a wide range of services to ensure you are fully informed of the condition of any property you may be thinking of buying or selling along with other solutions.

-With our systematic approach to inspecting your property as well as the latest technology in software including digital photos imbedded into the reports, you can actually see any issues discovered.
-Because of our comprehensive reporting it’s no wonder that we get so many clients recommending our service to family members and acquaintances.
+Our systematic method of conducting your home inspection as well as the latest technology in software including digital photos imbedded into your document, you can actually see any issues that could be found.
+Because of our detailed report, it is no wonder that we get so many clients recommending our service to family and friends.

 • Pre Purchase & Pre Sale Reports